Dovis01/FYP-Emerald-ParcelHub-Deployed/README.md

-# Emerald Parcel Hub System
+# Emerald Parcel Hub System Deployed Version

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 And this system is made by Mr. Shijin Zhang from SETU (Ireland).
 This is my Final Year Project for Software System Practice.

+## Deployed Link

+The deployed version of this system is available at [`Emerald Parcel Hub System`](https://fyp-emerald-parcel-hub-deployed.vercel.app/auth/signIn).

 ## Some config before running